South Korean actor Lee Sun-kyun of ‘Parasite’ found dead | Gephardt Daily

 According to police, the body of a 48-year-old man was found unconscious in a vehicle near Waryong Park in central Seoul’s Jongno area at around 10:30 a.m.
 Wednesday, Yonhap News reported.
 Police later identified the body as belonging to Lee.

-A charcoal briquette was found in the passenger said, authorities said, suggesting Lee died by carbon monoxide poisoning though the exact cause of death has yet to be determined.
+A charcoal briquette was found in the passenger side, authorities said, suggesting Lee died by carbon monoxide poisoning though the exact cause of death has yet to be determined.

 His body was found amid a search for the actor that began earlier Wednesday morning after police received a call reporting Lee missing and that a note that read like a will had been discovered at his house.